JoshHuang9508/JoshHuang9508/README.md

 ### I'm Josh (a.k.a Whydog, Whitedog)!

+Nice to meet you, if you wanna know more about me, you can read the introducing below ><

+---

 - 🌱 Currently learning: ReactNative, TypeScript, Photography, Dressing
 - 🌟 Interested in: Coding, Wotagei, Photography, Gaming, Dressing
 - 💼 Working on: None